irawabi/research-paper-assistant/README.md

 - **BM25 index** is rebuilt in memory on ingestion rather than persisted incrementally — fine at this scale, would need a real sparse index (e.g.
   Elasticsearch/OpenSearch) for a larger corpus.

-## Possible extensions

-- Fetch papers directly by arXiv ID instead of manual PDF upload
-- Section-aware chunking (detect Abstract/Method/Results/Conclusion)
-- Cross-paper comparison queries ("how do these two papers differ in X")
-- Swap LLM reranker for a local cross-encoder for latency/cost
-- Add an evaluation harness (retrieval hit-rate, answer grounding) to measure retrieval quality over time